TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/BasicCrud/Index.rst

        bodytext => 'some content' (12 chars)

-The engine quotes field names, adds default TCA restrictions like "deleted=0", and prepares a query executed with this final statement:
+The engine quotes field names, adds default `TCA`:pn: restrictions like "deleted=0", and prepares a query executed with this final statement:

 .. code-block:: sql